bright/new-www/_jobs/2020-01-29-web-developer.md

 * you will share knowledge with the rest of the team
 * you will improve internal web development processes

-## What we offer:
+## What You Can Find Here

 * flat structure with no management overhead
-* working witj experienced, ambitious and positive team
+* working with experienced, ambitious and positive team
 * dynamic growth and space for self-development
 * business contract depending on your needs (you choose if it's B2B or UoP)
 * MultiSport card and private medical package
 * good equipment: MacBook, one or two screens and additional accessories
 * flexible working hours (we come to work between 7.00 and 10.00 a.m.)
 * good localisation: Gdańsk Wrzeszcz with a parking space nearby
-* an office library with the professional books you want to read
+* an office library with the professional books that help you grow
 * Bright Day once a month during which you can do non-project stuff
 * Bright Lunches for you and your colleague sponsored by the company
-* team retreats once a quarter
+* team retreats once a quarte, Birthday cakes and occassional suprises
-* Birthday cakes, snacks and more ;)

-## What We Are Looking For:
+## What We Are Looking For

 * at least 2 years of commercial programming experience
 * very good working knowledge and deep understanding of JavaScript/TypeScript